Can Air Conditioners Produce Carbon Monoxide?

 - Old or malfunctioning heating and air conditioning units

-How Can I Eliminate Carbon Monoxide and Other Indoor Air Quality Hazards?
+How Can I Reduce Carbon Monoxide and Other Indoor Air Quality Hazards?

 Keeping the air inside your home clean is what’s most important.
 To do so, the first step is to repair or replace faulty AC units with newer models.
 It’s also important to have your new system installed by a qualified HVAC professional.
-In addition, to keep indoor air quality healthy, even brand-new central AC systems and even furnaces need routine maintenance.
+To keep indoor air quality healthy, even brand-new systems and furnaces need maintenance.

-At Thornton Heating and Cooling, we take indoor air quality seriously.
+At Thornton Heating and Cooling, we strive for good indoor air quality.
 If you’re concerned about the air inside your home, we’re here to help.
-Contact us today at 847-905-1608 to speak with one of our HVAC professionals about improving air quality in your home.
+Contact us today at 847-905-1608.
+Speak with one of our HVAC professionals about improving air quality in your home.